What is a banjo

 - Scale: 66.5 cm.

-Gold Tone offers this impressive banjo with enviable features.
-As we describe it, you will notice that it is completely different and goes beyond the classification given by its manufacturers.
+- Gold Tone offers this impressive banjo with enviable features.
+As we describe it, you will notice that it's completely different and goes beyond the classification given by its manufacturers.
 Find out what we mean in this review.

-This is a resonator banyo, i.e. open back type with five strings.
+- This is a resonator banjo, i.e. open back type with five strings.
 It has 18 tension hooks on its hoop with a flat finish for better vibration distribution.
 It also features Gold Tone Modern series tuning keys.

-Regarding measurements, it has a 66.5 cm scale, with a 3.2 cm capo and a total of 22 frets.
+- Regarding measurements, it has a 66.5 cm scale, with a 3.2 cm capo and a total of 22 frets.
 This scale is a little shorter than the standard and gives it a feel that we consider more solid and that greatly improves the sound.
-It is finished in natural color with three glossy polyurethane coatings.
+It's finished in natural color with three glossy polyurethane coatings.

-The Gold Tone CC-100R 5 String is by far the best banjo that any musician of any level should aspire to own.
-Their sound capacity and impeccable finish are well worth it because there is no waste in them.
-Whether you are a beginner, intermediate or advanced player, do not hesitate and make this your basic instrument.
+- The Gold Tone CC-100R 5 String is by far the best banjo that any musician of any level should aspire to own.
+Their sound capacity and impeccable finish are well worth it.
+Whether you are a beginner, intermediate or advanced player, do not hesitate and make this your main instrument.
 Interested?
 Find the best price at Thomann.

 We have described two excellent instruments with high-end features.
-But if we have to choose, then we would go for the Gold Tone CC-100R 5, as it is modern, dynamic and we love the feel.
+But if we have to choose, then we would go for the Gold Tone CC-100R 5, as it's modern, dynamic and we love the feel.

 Technical Characteristics Banjos